On basic $2$-arc-transitive graphs: Introduction

 5pt

-In this paper, we have a further understanding on basic $2$-arc-transitive graphs.
+In this paper, we have a further understanding on the automorphism groups of basic $2$-arc-transitive graphs, which may be helpful to study the Praeger's problem proposed in \cite{Prag-o'Nan-bi}: {\em Classify all finite basic $2$-arc-transitive graphs}.
 Assume that $\Ga=(V,E)$ is a basic $2$-arc-transitive graph with respect to $G$.
-Fix $\{\a,\b\}\in E$, and let $G^*=\l G_\a,G_\b\r$.
+Fix an edge $\{\a,\b\}\in E$, and set $G^*=\l G_\a,G_\b\r$.
 It is well-known that $|G:G^*|\leqslant 2$, $G^*$ is edge-transitive on $\Ga$, and $\Ga$ is bipartite if and only if $|G:G^*|=2$, refer to \cite[Exercise 3.8]{Weiss}.
 If $\Ga$ is not bipartite, then $G$ is a quasiprimitive permutation group on $V$ of type HA, AS, PA or TW, refer to \cite[Theorem 2]{Praeger-ON} or \cite[Theorem 6.1]{Prag-o'Nan-survey}; in this case, $G$ has a unique minimal normal subgroup.
 Now assume that $\Ga$ is bipartite, that is, $|G:G^*|=2$.
 Praeger \cite{Prag-o'Nan-bi} proved that either $\Ga$ is a complete bipartite graph, or $G^*$ is faithful on both parts of $\Ga$ and one of the following holds: \begin{enumerate}[\rm (I)] \item $G^*$ is quasiprimitive on both parts of $\Ga$ with a same type HA, AS, PA or TW; \item $G$ has a normal subgroup $N$ which is a direct product of two intransitive minimal normal subgroups of $G^*$. \end{enumerate} In the paper, we prove that the normal subgroup $N$ in (II) is the unique minimal normal subgroups of $G$, see Theorem \ref{basic-gph-1}.
-Then we formulate the following result, which is finally proved in Section \ref{sect=main-pf}. \begin{theorem} Let $\Ga=(V,E)$ be a basic $2$-arc-transitive graph with respect to a group $G$, $G^*=\l G_\a,G_\b\r$ and $N=\soc(G^*)$, where $\{\a,\b\}\in E$.
-Then either $\Ga$ is a complete bipartite graph, or the following statements hold: \begin{itemize} \item[(1)] $N$ is the unique minimal normal subgroup of $G$; \item[(2)] either $N$ is simple, or every simple direct factor of $N$ is semiregular on $V$; \item[(3)] either $N$ is locally-primitive on $\Ga$, or $N_\a$ is given as follows: \begin{itemize} \item[(i)] $N_\a=[3^i]{:}\ZZ_2^2$ and $|\Ga(\a)|=4$, where $0\leqslant i\leqslant 4$; or \item[(ii)] $N_\a=\ZZ_p^k{:}(\ZZ_{m_1}{.}\ZZ_m)=(\ZZ_p^k\times \ZZ_{m_1}){.}\ZZ_m$ and $|\Ga(\a)|=p^k$, where $m_1\div m$, $m\div (p^d-1)$ for some divisor $d$ of $k$ with $d<k$; or \item[(iii)] $N_\a=\ZZ_3^4{:}(Q.\Q_8)=(\ZZ_3^4\times Q){.}\Q_8$ and $|\Ga(\a)|=3^4$, where $Q\lesssim\Q_8$. \end{itemize} \end{itemize} \end{theorem}
+Then we formulate the following result, which is finally proved in Section \ref{sect=main-pf}. \begin{theorem} Assume that $\Ga=(V,E)$ is a basic $2$-arc-transitive graph with respect to a group $G$.
+Let $G^*=\l G_\a,G_\b\r$ and $N=\soc(G^*)$, where $\{\a,\b\}\in E$.
+Then either $\Ga$ is a complete bipartite graph, or the following statements hold: \begin{itemize} \item[(1)] $N$ is the unique minimal normal subgroup of $G$; \item[(2)] either $N$ is simple, or every simple direct factor of $N$ is semiregular on $V$; \item[(3)] either $N$ is locally-primitive on $\Ga$, or $N_\a$ is given as follows: \begin{itemize} \item[(i)] $N_\a=\ZZ_p^k{:}(\ZZ_{m_1}{.}\ZZ_m)=(\ZZ_p^k\times \ZZ_{m_1}){.}\ZZ_m$ and $|\Ga(\a)|=p^k$, where $m_1\div m$, $m\div (p^d-1)$ for some divisor $d$ of $k$ with $d<k$; or \item[(ii)] $N_\a=\ZZ_3^4{:}(Q.\Q_8)=(\ZZ_3^4\times Q){.}\Q_8$ and $|\Ga(\a)|=3^4$, where $\Q_8$ is the quaternion group and $Q$ is isomorphic to a subgroup of $\Q_8$. \end{itemize} \end{itemize} \end{theorem}

 5pt